Fourfinger92/ox_inventory-meets-weaponwheel/README.md

 Tested with version 2.39.1

 All love and appreciation goes to overextended, they are making the best inventory for FiveM out there!

+Thanks for the inspiration and help goes to 5Labs